dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

 > values corresponding to one component to be close together.

 > You can have a separate credentials for your destinations and each of the sources your pipeline uses,
-> if you have many pipelines in a single project, you can have a separate sections corresponding to
+> if you have many pipelines in a single project, you can group them in separate sections
-> them.

 Here is the simplest default layout for our `google_sheets` example.